mattearly/dmpower/README.md

 **_Matthew Jay Early_**
 * Email me at
 _matthewjearly@gmail.com_
 * Why?
 I am a D&D enthusiast and a C++ programmer in school and needed a project for when I'm not doing classes.
-I also love DMing and currently run a season based campaign that is stream and recorded on https://twitch.tv/watchersoffaerun
+I also love DMing and currently run a season based campaign that is streamed on https://twitch.tv/watchersoffaerun
 * If you read this WotC, consider reaching out to me and lets work together to make D&D a more enjoyable managable game from the DM's perspective.